 Often the most ubiquitous and recognisable aspect of a company's branding, it's essential to get the logo right.
 But with design trends coming and going every year, creating the perfect logo is no mean feat.
 A new report has revealed the top trends of the last year – and you'll find plenty of them familiar.

 After scrutinising over 35,000 designs in the last 12 months, LogoLounge has revealed 15 logo trends in its 18th annual report.
-From big brands to tiny indies, all logos great and small have had a look-in – and it's fascinating to see what design tropes are popular in 2021.
+From big brands to tiny indies, all logos great and small have had a look-in.
+It can be questioned whether trends are good for branding or not, but it's fascinating to see what design tropes are popular in 2021.
 (Inspired to create your own logo?
 Check out our best laptops for graphic design.)

 From asterix-based logos to a resurgence of etched designs, LogoLounge has highlighted 15 trends that have gone wild in the last 12 months.
 One of the most familiar (and, as the report laments, hard to describe) is the ribbon-esque 'off-jog' (below).
 We've certainly seen a few of these around lately.